 - 1. GOVT1000: Introduction to Political Institutions and Analysis - 2.
 GOVT1001: Introduction to Political Philosophy - 3.
 GOVT1012: Introduction to Public Policy and Management - 4.
-GOVT1013: Introduction to Leadership - FOUN1013: Critical Reading and Writing in the Social Sciences or FOUN1019: Critical Reading and Writing in the Disciplines (Year long - 6 credits) - 6.
+GOVT1013: Introduction to Leadership - FOUN1013: Critical Reading and Writing in the Social Sciences or FOUN1019: Critical Reading and Writing in the Disciplines (Yearlong) - 6.
 FOUN1101: Caribbean Civilization - 7.
 FOUN1201: Science, Medicine and Technology in Society - 8.
 ECON1000: Principles of Economics I - SOCI1005: Introductory Statistics for the Behavioural Sciences or ECON1005: Introduction to Statistics - 10.
 SOCI1001: Introduction to Social Research

 - 11. GOVT2260: Political Leadership - 12.
 GOVT2044: Research Methods in Governance I - 13.
 GOVT2054: Research Methods in Governance II - 14.
 GOVT2267: Political Sociology of the Caribbean - 15.
 GOVT2070: Political Management and Strategy - 16.
 PSYC2017: Political Psychology - 17.
-GOVT3180: Leadership Internship - 18.
+GOVT3180: Leadership Internship\ - 18.
 GOVT3039: Ethics in Government - 19.
 GOVT3202: Political Marketing and Communication - 20.
 GOVT3179: Political Leadership in the Caribbean - 21-30.
 Plus 10 Levels II/III Free Electives

-GOVT3180: Leadership Internship - the internship is for one month, specifically June.
+\GOVT3180: Leadership Internship - the internship is for one month, during the summer period immediately following the end of Level II.
 The student is placed in a public or private organization where they are supervised.
 The supervisor completes an evaluation form about the student at the end of the internship.
 The student also submits a report on their internship experience to the internship coordinator.